join tipstrr for free click here

 If you’re right and Tottenham achieves a final amount of 76 points in the table, it’s time to collect your profit, which is calculated as follows using a £10 stake: 76 points – 63.5 points x £10 stake = £125 prize.

-That’s the good bit and it’s also the easy bit but, in spread betting, there’s the possibility of a player losing much more than their original stake.
-Here’s a quick example of how using the above example but in the opposite result.
+That’s the good bit and it’s also the easy bit, but in spread betting, there’s the possibility of a player losing much more than their original stake.
+Here’s a quick example of how to use the above example, but with the opposite result.

 Spurs only managed to get 50 points this season 63.5-50 x £10 stake = -£115 loss to you as for each point you are wrong under the spread you have to cover £10.